 Find a few of our favorite examples below.

-Niche Property Investments: 3 Unconventional Choices in Northern Kentucky or Cincinnati
+Niche Property Investments: 3 Unconventional Choices in Greater Cincinnati Area or Cincinnati

 Land is often overlooked because frankly, it isn’t very exciting.
 Who would want to pay money for a patch of dirt?
 Most often, the people buying are visionaries.
 They see potential in a piece of land that others have overlooked.
 Maybe the land is in a great location, so building and improving upon it is a surefire investment.
 Or maybe subdivision is possible.
 Dividing a large parcel of land, and selling off smaller lots can be highly profitable.